BiocPy/rds2py/README.md

 rObj = read_rds(<path_to_file>)
 ```

+This `rObj` contains the realized structure of the RDS file as a compatible `dict` object, it contains two keys
+- `data` if atomic entities, contains the numpy view of the memory space
+- `attributes`: additional properties available for the object.

-This `rObj` contains the realized structure of the RDS file as a compatible `dict` object.
-The package provides friendly functions to easily convert R representations to more useful python representations.
+The package provides friendly functions to easily convert some R representations to useful python representations.

 ```python
 from rds2py import as_spase_matrix, as_SCE